petrknap/trunk/projects/petrknap.github.io/_drafts/add-month-can-skip-next-month-in-some-php-cases.md

 echo $date->format('Y-m'); // 2019-04
 ```

-The `first day of next month` is longer string than `P1M`, but it's self-explanatory and works every time as you wish.
+The `first day of next month` is longer string than `P1M`, but it's self-explanatory and works every time as you expect.